AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Evaluation

+Each case is executed multiple times on GPU (CUDA) and CPU (x64), with a synchronization after each run in asynchronous mode, and the total metrics over all runs are recorded.

-\paragraph{Benchmark cases} We constructed 10 simply yet indicative microbenchmarks (tens of lines of code each) to unit test specific whole-program optimizations.
-Three more complex test cases (hundreds of lines of code each) tests the behavior of our optimizer on real-world programs.
+\paragraph{Benchmark cases} We constructed 10 simple yet indicative microbenchmarks (tens of lines of code each) to unit-test specific inter-kernel optimizations.
+Four complex test cases (hundreds of lines of code each) test the behavior of our optimizer on real-world programs, including computational physics tasks on regular sparse grids (section ~\ref{sec:advection}), hybrid Lagrangian-Eulerian schemes (particles and grids, section ~\ref{sec:mlsmpm}), multi-resolution sparse grids (section ~\ref{sec:mgpcg}), and triangular meshes (section~\ref{sec:autodiff}).